djshaji/violet/PROJECT_OUTLINE.md

 3. **Active Plugins Panel** ✅ COMPLETED
    - ✅ Display loaded plugins in vertical list with headers
    - ✅ Inline parameter controls (sliders, labels, values)
+   - ✅ Bypass button on each plugin header
+   - ✅ Remove button on each plugin header
+   - ✅ Remove All button to clear all plugins
    - ✅ Real-time parameter adjustment directly in panel
    - ✅ Auto-expand plugins to show all parameters
    - ✅ Toggle expansion with double-click on header
-   - ✅ Plugin enable/disable toggle (via context menu)
+   - ✅ Plugin enable/disable toggle (via button or context menu)
-   - ✅ Plugin removal functionality (via context menu)
+   - ✅ Plugin removal functionality (via button or context menu)
    - ✅ Plugin loading via double-click from browser
    - ✅ Scrollable list for many plugins/parameters